 Before returning from our walk with the dog.

+We devote the last few minutes to relaxing with our friends before going home.
+We gradually reduced their gait, maintaining a steady pace on the leash.
 Once back home, we give our pet some more attention.
 We begin by inspecting the entire body for foreign bodies or external parasites such as fleas or ticks.

-To do this, we ask our dog to perform some simple exercises with the help of a treat, turning his neck to the right and left, up and down, while keeping his paws still or assuming the bowing position.
+Finally, spend a few minutes on a gentle, global massage to release tension.
+After massaging the muscles, we can only dedicate ourselves to stretching the limbs and neck worldwide.
+To do this, we ask our dog to perform some simple exercises with a treat, such as turning his neck to the right and left, up and down, while keeping his paws still or assuming the bowing position.

 Thank you for reading the article to the end.
 Your reading contribution was significant to us.